 Definition: CIDP stands for Chronic Inflammatory Demyelinating Polyneuropathy (or Polyradiculoneuropathy) and is considered an autoimmune disorder destroying myelin, the protective covering of the nerves.
 Typical early symptoms are extremities "tingling" (sort of electrified vibration or paresthesia) / numbness / weakness, muscle fasciculations (muscle wave / "vibration" / twitching), loss of balance (ataxia), cramping and nerve pain.
 These CIDP symptoms may worsen over time potentially leading to paralysis and can effect the whole body.
 The cause of CIDP is unknown and is thought to be very uncommon but significantly underdiagnosed.
 In 2013 my CIDP neurologist asked me to keep notes on the effects of a six month IVIG therapy campaign and taking this seriously I decided that it would be useful to post these "notes" for others to see.
 Thus the launch of my CIDPlog.
-I continue to log my CIDP experience through spring 2017.
+I continue to log my CIDP experience through the summer of 2017.

 My "Mild" CIDP Diagnosis?: It took many visits to six neurologists over four years before, thankfully and almost by luck, I was tested by one who knew about CIDP and its symptoms.
 Up to that point I had been told for example “to take a holiday” or don't worry "some people are just like that”. : A significant contributor to slow diagnosis is the difficulty I had communicating the symptoms - doctors many times seemed overwhelmed by my descriptions.
 But it is quite difficult for me to explain my symptoms as the sensations and physical effects are so mysterious.
 I began to think I was a hypochondriac and accepted this overwhelming view from my doctors but I suspect my athletics and healthy appearance didn't help when it came to diagnosis as doctors found it hard to believe I could be ill.
 Importantly, I now realize that I have a highly sensory (versus motor) version of CIDP (sensory-dominant) which tends to be invisible to an observer.
 Unfortunately I wrongfully stopped seeking medical advice for about a year.
 Since I was diagnosed with CIDP in 2011 through 2015 I am told that my test results indicate only "mild demyelinating sensorimotor polyneuropathy" - and certainly many others are far worse off than I. In electro-diagnostic EMG (Electromyography) nerve conduction studies I have slight prolonged F-waves and reduced amplitude latencies.
 I have slightly above normal protein in spinal fluid.
 By 2015 I have had progression overall and have more motor weakness including in my diaphragm.
 However, my CIDP is VERY unpleasant, with the continuous pain alone unmanageable and if it is so mild I would say it would be unbearable to have a severe case of CIDP.